neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 #### `UserAccountProviders`

+An object of `UserAccountProvider`s.

+#### `UserAccountProviders#[type: string]`

+Key index may be arbitrary and is primarily intended to allow for a more specific `Client` TypeScript type to enable direct access to the underlying providers, if needed.

 #### `AddressString`

 Base58 encoded string that represents a NEO address.
 Also accepts Hash160 strings (hex encoded string prefixed by '0x') when used as a parameter to a NEO•ONE function.
 Always the base58 encoded string form when returned from a NEO•ONE function.